thehimel/docker-kubernetes/2-images-and-containers/README.md

 sudo docker build --tag image_name .
 sudo docker build -t image_name:1.0.0 .

-# This will just create another image with the new tag.
+# This will just clone the image with a new tag.
 This will not go through the build process again.
 # Removing image_name:1.0.0 will not remove image_name:2.0.0.
 sudo docker tag image_name:1.0.0 image_name:2.0.0